Department of Mechanical Engineering

 Dr. Jithesh K - Associate Professor, ME, ASIET, Kalady (Academic Member)

-Mr. Adarsh K K - Systems Engineer, INFOSYS, Mysuru (Alumini Member)
+Mr. Adarsh K K - Systems Engineer, INFOSYS, Mysuru (Alumni Member)

 Prof. Vijila Balakrishnan (HOD CE Dept) - Member

-Prof. Sujisha PP (Assistant pofessor ASH Dept) - Member
+Prof. Sujisha PP (Assistant Professor ASH Dept) - Member

 Major Recruiters

-Central and State Govts, ISRO, Defence, Oil, Refinaries, NTPC, L&T, Automobile Companies
+Central and State Governments, ISRO, Defence, Oil Refineries, NTPC, L&T, Automobile Companies

 Special Interest Groups